Welcome to the website of the Roelfes group!

 Please visit the "Research" section for more details on currently ongoing projects.

-PhD position available: within our artificial metalloenzyme project there is an opening for a PhD student.
-We are looking for an organic or bio-chemist with an interest in interdisciplinary research.
+PhD position available: within our artificial metalloenzymes project there is an opening for a PhD student.
+We are looking for someone with a background in biochemistry or biotechnology and an interest in interdisciplinary research.
 Apply by sending your CV and motivation letter to Gerard Roelfes